ataylor89/rsa/README.md

-Plaintext | An unencrypted message; unencrypted information Prime number | A positive integer that is only divisible by 1 and itself Prime table | A database of primes; a list of primes Public key cryptography | A special case of asymmetric key cryptography where the encryption key is called "public" Serialize | Convert an object and its data into a series of bytes Sieve | A sieve is a filter; the kitchen colander is a type of sieve Symmetric key cryptography | A form of cryptography where the encryption key is identical to the decryption key
+Plaintext | An unencrypted message; unencrypted information Prime number | A positive integer that is only divisible by 1 and itself Prime table | A database of primes; a list of primes Public key cryptography | A special case of asymmetric key cryptography where the encryption key is called "public"and the decryption key is called "private"
+Serialize | Convert an object and its data into a series of bytes Sieve | A sieve is a filter; the kitchen colander is a type of sieve Symmetric key cryptography | A form of cryptography where the encryption key is identical to the decryption key